bubbard/site-outage-service/README.md

   ``public record Outage(String id, String begin, String end)``
   - Ignoring any additional fields that may be added in future as we don't need them for our logic (for the current requirements).
 - Api Key
-  - Since this artefact isn't getting deployed, I couldn't use normal vault (hashicorp) for secrets so instead it can either be added via config (put not be commited) or be added as a cli argument.
+  - Since this artefact isn't getting deployed, I couldn't use normal vault (hashicorp) for secrets so instead it can either be added via config (but shouldn't be commited) or be added as a cli argument.
 - Configuration
   - Made most fields that could be extracted configurable as the decouple them a bit more from the implementation.
 I'm not expecting them to change but just allows for a separation of concerns.
 For example, without knowing the business reason for filtering out some outages based on time then having it defined in config allows the implementation to be agnostic.
   - The endpoints aren't (currently) configurable since they are less likely to change (well at least would hopefully change in a backwards compatible manor).
 - Testing
-  - The service is tested by mocking out the webclient.
+  - The service is unit tested by mocking out the webclient.
 Allows for isolated testing of the business logic through the public methods.
+Started with basic time edge cases tests and also included scenario with the given example jsons.
   - Web client tested with a mock web server.
 Enables testing of retry and error handling with expected exceptions.
 Additionally, allows to ensure are pojos records are deserialising/serialising as expected.